-Option Description rndc dumpdb command.
+Option Description the working directory.
+In most cases, the key name should be the server's host name. dump-file The path name of the file the server dumps the database to when instructed to do so with the rndc dumpdb command.
 If not specified, the default is TCPIP\$BIND_DUMP.DB. memstatistics-file The path name of the file the server writes memory usage statistics to on exit.
-If not specified, the default is TCPIP \$BIND.MEMSTATS. pid-file The path name of the file in which the server writes its process ID.If the path name is not specified, the default is TCPIP\$BIND.PID.
+If not specified, the default is TCPIP\$BIND.MEMSTATS. pid-file The path name of the file in which the server writes its process ID.If the path name is not specified, the default is TCPIP\$BIND.PID.
 The PID file is used by programs that want to send signals to the running name server.
-Specifying pid-file none disables the use of a PID file - no file will be written and any existing one will be removed.
+Specifying pid- file none disables the use of a PID file - no file will be written and any existing one will be removed.
 Note that none is a keyword, not a file name, and therefore is not enclosed in double quotes. statistics-file The path name of the file to which the server appends statistics when instructed to do so with the rndc stats command.
 If not specified, the default is TCPIP\$BIND.STATS in the server's current directory.
-The format of the file is described in Section 6.5.3.7.16. port The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
+The format of the file is described in Section 6.4.3.7.16. port The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
 The default is 53.
 This option is intended mainly for server testing; a server using a port other than 53 cannot communicate with the global DNS. preferred-glue If specified the listed type (A or AAAA) will be emitted before other glue in the additional section of a query response.
 The default is not to preference any type (NONE). root-delegation-only Turn on enforcement of delegation-only in TLDs and root zones with an optional exclude list.
-Note some TLDs are NOT delegation only (e.g. "DE", "LV", "US" and "MUSEUM"). options { root-delegation- only exclude { "de"; "lv"; "us"; "museum"; }; }; disable-algorithms Disable the specified DNSSEC algorithms at and below the specified name.
+Note some TLDs are NOT delegation only (e.g. "DE", "LV", "US" and "MUSEUM"). options { only exclude { "de"; "lv"; "us"; "museum"; }; }; disable-algorithms Disable the specified DNSSEC algorithms at and below the specified name.
 Multiple disable- algorithms statements are allowed.
-Only the most specific will be applied. dnssec-lookaside When set dnssec-lookaside provides the validator with an alternate method to validate DNSKEY
+Only the most specific will be applied.

-Option Description records at the top of a zone.
-When a DNSKEY is at or below a domain specified by the deepest dnssec-lookaside, and the normal dnssec validation has left the key untrusted, the trust- anchor will be append to the key name and a DLV record will be looked up to see if it can validate the key.
+Option Description dnssec-lookaside When set dnssec-lookaside provides the validator with an alternate method to validate DNSKEY records at the top of a zone.
+When a DNSKEY is at or below a domain specified by the deepest dnssec-lookaside, and the normal dnssec validation has left the key untrusted, the trust-anchor will be append to the key name and a DLV record will be looked up to see if it can validate the key.
 If the DLV record validates a DNSKEY (similarly to the way a DS record does) the DNSKEY RRset is deemed to be trusted. dnssec-must-be-secure Specify heirarchies which must or may not be secure (signed and validated).
 If yes, then the BIND server will only accept answers if they are secure.
 If no, then normal dnssec validation applies allowing for insecure answers to be accepted.
 The specified domain must be under a trusted-key or dnssec-lookaside must be active. random-device The source of entropy to be used by the server.
 Entropy is needed primarily for DNSSEC operations, such as TKEY transactions and dynamic update of signed zones.
 This option specifies the file from which to read entropy.
 Operations requiring entropy fail when the file has been exhausted.
 If this option is not specified, entropy does not take place.
 The random-device option takes effect during the initial configuration load at server startup time and is ignored on subsequent reloads.